winterForestStump/application_project/README.md

 ![results](https://github.com/Stump-rus/application_project/assets/101496738/f6944082-51fa-4bba-888a-0040e04a6bf7)

 ***Test results***:
 We tested the model on the test dataset of 200 pictures (different classes and background pictures).
 The results are the following:
-Once the Bento is built, containerize it as a Docker image for deployment:

 | Class | Images| Instances | P | R | mAP50 | mAP50-95|
 | ----- | ------| --------- | - | - | ----- | --------|